Technical guide on using WordPress as a Headless CMS for React Native and Expo mobile applications.

 The convergence of content management systems and mobile application development has created unprecedented opportunities for businesses seeking efficient, scalable solutions.
 WordPress, powering over 43% of the web, emerges as a surprisingly capable backend for mobile applications when leveraged through modern headless architecture.
 This comprehensive guide explores how to harness WordPress as a Headless CMS for React Native and Expo applications, enabling rapid development without sacrificing performance or flexibility.

-The mobile application landscape has evolved dramatically, with users expecting seamless experiences across platforms while businesses demand efficient content management workflows.
+The mobile application landscape has evolved dramatically, with users expecting feature parity across iOS, Android, and web while businesses demand a single content workflow that fans out to all three.
 Traditional mobile backend development often requires significant investment in custom APIs, database management, and content administration interfaces.
 WordPress, when deployed as a Headless CMS, eliminates these barriers while providing enterprise-grade content management capabilities.

 Headless architecture decouples the content management backend from the presentation layer, allowing WordPress to serve as a pure content API while React Native handles the mobile user interface.
 This separation offers compelling advantages: content editors work within WordPress’s familiar interface, developers build native mobile experiences, and both systems evolve independently without breaking changes.